ReinBentdal/division/README.md

 ### Style Property

+The `S` class is responsible for everything stylingwise

 - `S.height(), S.minHeight(), S.maxHeight(), S.width(), S.minWidth(), S.maxWidth` - Expects a double

 - `S.align()` - Alignment of the Division widget.
-Expects a String: `['center', 'top', 'bottom', 'left', 'right', 'topLeft', 'topRight', 'bottomLeft', 'bottomRight']`
+Expects a String.
+Valid values: `['center', 'top', 'bottom', 'left', 'right', 'topLeft', 'topRight', 'bottomLeft', 'bottomRight']`

 - `S.alignChild()` - Alignment of the child widget.
-Expects a String: `['center', 'top', 'bottom', 'left', 'right', 'topLeft', 'topRight', 'bottomLeft', 'bottomRight']`
+Expects a String.
+Valid values: `['center', 'top', 'bottom', 'left', 'right', 'topLeft', 'topRight', 'bottomLeft', 'bottomRight']`

 - `S.padding` - You can choose how you want your padding to work.
 Eighter specify the `all` parameter with a double, the `horizontal` and `vertical` parameter with a double or `top`, `bottom`, `left` and `right` parameter with a double.